helq/doryta/README-TOMACS24-reproducibility.md

     The result of running this script should be a positive message on the screen informing you that the output from Keras and Doryta are identical.
 When checking the large LeNet models an additional parameter must be used `--shift 38348`

+    Notice that Doryta and the Keras model correspond 1-to-1 for the architectures we have checked.
+We trained and tested the Keras model with no optimizations on CPU-only.
+When running the inference the model in GPU, the results between keras and doryta might differ.
+This is the nature of running different architectures where floating point operations don't match 1-to-1.
+Optimized ML models are often not guaranteed to correspond 1-to-1 to their unoptimized counterparts.
+Recent versions of Keras heavily optimize code and seem to break the correspondence we have seen historically seen.

 5. Create statistics files from the data.
 Each file contains the workloads used by the benchmarking procedure.
 Neurons are grouped into their corresponding crossbars.